 How many GCSE grades will students get?

-The aims of STEM clubs are:
+The aims of Science Club are:

 During the year students are invited to attend catch-up sessions whenever necessary as well as for students to build on and improve their classwork.
 Students can come in and do their work in a relaxed atmosphere with more one to one help from the staff.